-PhpStorm closes a connection automatically upon the session termination; alternatively, you can close a database connection manually (Close Database Connection on the context menu of a connection, or EditorDeleteEditorDeleteEditorDeleteEditorDeleteEditorDeleteEditorDeleteEditorDeleteEditorDeleteDeleteDeleteDelete or Backspace on the toolbar of the Database tool window).
+PhpStorm closes a connection automatically upon the session termination; alternatively, you can close a database connection manually (Close Database Connection on the context menu of a connection, or EditorDeleteEditorDeleteEditorDeleteEditorDeleteEditorDeleteEditorDeleteEditorDeleteEditorDeleteDeleteDeleteDelete on the toolbar of the Database tool window).

 Access to data sources